phmehta95/tensorflow_project/README.md

 It contains the following scripts:

-1. classifyer_script.py -> This is the main script which loads in the testing and training datasets and trains the model.
+A) classifyer_script.py -> This is the main script which loads in the testing and training datasets and trains the model.
 It uses Tensorflow (an open-source platform for machine learning and a symbolic math library that is used for machine learning applications) and Keras (an Open Source Neural Network library which has a very user friendly API) :)
                            The model layers are explained as comments in the code, but I will also list them here:

                            0) Type of model - Sequential.
 This allows us to build our model up layer by layer - this is just a linear stack of layers.